eiffel-community/eiffel/eiffel-syntax-and-usage/glossary.md

 ### Pipeline

 A _pipeline_ is an ordered set of [activities](#activity) often triggered by a [source change](#source-change) being created or [submitted](#submit).
 There exists no EiffelPipeline\*Events, as the pipeline is to be considered an activity in itself.
-A pipeline execution could thus be expressed with EiffelActivity\*Events, and its included sub activities would then have an hierarchical connection to the pipeline activity.
+A pipeline execution could thus be expressed with EiffelActivity\*Events, and its included sub activities would then have a hierarchical connection to the pipeline activity.